kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 There is one issue with observability.
 All the actors in the system are expected to be aware of Pod target evictions.
-Even if the main controller that manages the Workload resource can observe/intercept the EvictionRequest, other interceptors might not do so.
+Even if the main controller that manages the Workload resource can observe/respond to the EvictionRequest, other responders might not do so.
 It might be useful to treat Workload evictions as a syntactic sugar and transform such EvictionRequest into n number of Pod targeted EvictionRequests.
 The number n would depend on the policies mentioned above.